 Search Indexes can be configured via the dspace.cfg file.
 This allows institutions to choose which DSpace metadata fields are indexed by Lucene.
+Note that as of DSpace 1.4, the schema for the element is also required.
 For example, the following entries appear in a default DSpace installation:

-search.index.1 = author:contributor.\
+search.index.1 = author:dc.contributor.

-search.index.2 = author:creator.\
+search.index.2 = author:dc.creator.

-search.index.3 = title:title.\
+search.index.3 = title:dc.title.

-search.index.4 = keyword:subject.\
+search.index.4 = keyword:dc.subject.

-search.index.5 = abstract:description.abstract
+search.index.5 = abstract:dc.description.abstract

-search.index.6 = author:description.statementofresponsibility

-search.index.7 = series:relation.ispartofseries

-search.index.8 = abstract:description.tableofcontents

-search.index.9 = mime:format.mimetype

-search.index.10 = sponsor:description.sponsorship

-search.index.11 = id:identifier.\
+''' search.index.6 = author:dc.description.statementofresponsibility search.index.7 = series:dc.relation.ispartofseries search.index.8 = abstract:dc.description.tableofcontents search.index.9 = mime:dc.format.mimetype search.index.10 = sponsor:dc.description.sponsorship search.index.11 = id:dc.identifier. '''

-The form of each entry is search.index.<id> = <search field>:<metadata field> where:
+The form of each entry is search.index. <id> = <search <schema>field>:<metadata field> where:

-- <id> is an incremental number to distinguish each search index entry - <search field> is an identifier for the search field this index will correspond to - <metadata field> is the DSpace metadata field to be indexed
+- <id> is an incremental number to distinguish each search index entry - \bullet <search field> is an identifier for the search field this index will correspond to - <metadata field> is the DSpace metadata field to be indexed

 So in the example above, search.indexes1, 2 and 6 are configured as the author search field.
 The author index is created by Lucene indexing all contributor, creator and description.statementofresponsibility medatata fields.
 After changing the configuration, run index-all to recreate the indexes.